KSP-KOS/KOS/doc/source/general/skid.rst

     at exactly the moment the note's Duration runs out.
 (So giving it a shorter Duration makes it change frequencies faster).

+Duration (Seconds, modified by :ref:`tempo <skid_tempo>`)
+    Defines how long this entire note lasts from the start of its Attack until the end when the next note can start.
+Note that by default, unless you choose to set the KeyDownLength (see next item below) to something other than the default, the note won't quite fill the entire Duration, instead reserving a small sliver of the end of the Duration to represent the gap between this note and the next.

 KeyDownLength (Seconds, modified by :ref:`tempo <skid_tempo>`)
     Defines how long you imagine the "key" on a synthesizer keyboard is being held down for to produce this note.
-In terms of the ADSR Envelope, this is the time span counting from the start of the Attack, through  the Decay, and until the end of the Sustain.
-Be aware that if you give the SKID chip a note who's KeyDownLength is shorter than the duration of the Attack and the Decay portion of the envelope, then the note will just skip over the Sustain step entirely and move right on to the Release step.
+In terms of the ADSR Envelope, this is the time span that includes the Attack, Decay, and Sustain portion of the note, but not the Release portion of the note.
+The KeyDownLength must be less than or equal to the Duration (see above).
+If you try to set a KeyDownLength that exceeds the Duration, it will be shortened to match the Duration.
-    (See the diagram for :ref:`ADSR Envelope <skid_envelope>` to see, visually, which portion of the note the KeyDownLength represents.
-    It's the orange portion of the graph.)

-Duration (Seconds, modified by :ref:`tempo <skid_tempo>`)
-    Defines how long this entire note lasts from the start of its Attack until the end when the next note can start.
-This must be at least as long as KeyDownLength (and if it is not, then KeyDownLength will be shortened to match the Duration).
-When Duration is longer than KeyDownLength, then the Release portion of the Envelope takes place during the "leftover" time between the end of KeyDownLength and the end of Duration.
-In fact, to hear the Release portion of the envelope at all between adjacent notes in a song, you need to set the Duration to the length of time the note takes up, and the KeyDownLength to something a little less than the Duration.
+    Essentially the Difference between Duration and KeyDownLength is that Duration is how much time the note fills up of the song, and KeyDownLength is how much of that time is spent with the finger holding the "synthesizer key" down.
+The time between the end of the KeyDownLength and the end of the Duration is the gap of time from when one key is let go and the next key is begun.
+If there is no such gap, then two adjacent notes of the same frequency would just bleed together into sounding like one continuous note.

+    By default, the KeyDownLength is slightly shorter than the Duration if you don't specify it explicitly.

+    The Release portion of the ADSR Envelope occurs entirely within the gap between the end of KeyDownLength and Duration.
+If you define the KeyDownLength to last the entire Duration, then you won't hear the Release portion of the note's envelope, because the note will cut off before it has a chance to start the release.

 Volume (between 0.0 and 1.0, although it can go higher than 1.0)
     A multiplier for the volume of this one note relative to the overall